RareSkills/certora-book/content/certora-storage-hooks-and-ghosts.md

 ### 2. The  Store Hooks

-T**he store hooks** are executed before any write operation takes place at any specific storage variable.
+**The store hooks** are executed before any write operation takes place at any specific storage variable.

 Store hooks are also defined using the `hook` keyword, followed by the `Sstore` keyword.
 After that, you specify the name of the contract’s storage variable being monitored, along with the type and name of the CVL variable that will hold the value about to be written to that storage location.